Prospect: Information for the user

 Pediatric population between 2 and 18 years:

-Mycophenolate mofetil tablets should not be used in children and adolescents (between 2 and 18 years) for heart or liver transplants.
+Mycophenolate Mofetil tablets should not be used in children and adolescents (between 2 and 18 years) for heart or liver transplants.

 Other medications and Mycophenolate Mofetil Stada

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.This includes medications purchased without a prescription, such as herbal medications.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.
+This includes medications purchased without a prescription, such as herbal remedies.
 This is because mycophenolate mofetil may affect the action of other medications.
 Other medications may also affect the action of mycophenolate mofetil.

-In particular, inform your doctor or pharmacist if you are taking any of the following medications before starting your treatment with mycophenolate mofetil:
+In particular, inform your doctor or pharmacist if you are taking any of the following medications before starting treatment with mycophenolate mofetil:

 Taking Mycophenolate Mofetil Stada with food and drinks

-The consumption of food and drinks has no effect on your treatment with mycophenolate mofetil.
+Consuming food and drinks has no effect on your treatment with mycophenolate mofetil.

 Pregnancy, fertility, and breastfeeding